Here

 rich, or becoming a star.
 It is about using one’s head as a

-triumphant and outrageously euphoric experience to become all
+triumphant and outrageously euphoric experience to become

-what convention dictates.
+possibilities beyond what convention dictates.

 This book reminds us, we have become a society of too much,

-too many, too soon, where there is conspicuous consumption but
+too many, too soon, where there is conspicuous consumption

-little light-mindedness, where there is a celebration of
+but little light-mindedness, where there is a celebration of

 celebrity but little moral responsibility, where we are